lmtobias90/web-dev-hw/assignment-2/README.md

 - List item
 - List item 2

-Links! square brackets to describe,parenthesis to link.
+Links! square brackets to describe, parenthesis to link.
 Image link needs a ! before the square brackets

 [Descriptive Text for website such as, Google Search](https://www.google.com)